BlueBrain/nexus-web/docs/studio/studios.md

 `STUDIO_VIEW=webapps/nexus-web/nxv:studioList`

+#### Note

-Note, that every time when you create a new Studio, the `AggregateElasticSearchView` should be updated.
+Every time when you create a new Studio, the `AggregateElasticSearchView` should be updated.